Queer things to do in the San Francisco Bay Area

 >More L.A. stuff at Scenepoints.com

-> Frontiers Newsmagazine is a bimonthly free gay publication from LA.
+> Frontiers Newsmagazine is a bimonthly free gay publication from LA. >

 Oregon:

-> QPDX: The Queer Northwest blog
+> QPDX: Queer news, views & events for Portland blog

 > There is a list of queer nights in Portland on my venues page